Statistics Notebook

 n = analysis.solve_power(

-effect_size=0.2, # minimum detectable effect (Cohen's d)
+effect_size=0.2, # smallest effect you care about (Cohen's d)

 alpha=0.05, # significance level

-power=0.80 # 1 - β, probability of detecting a real effect
+power=0.80 # 1 - β, the chance you catch a real effect

 )